 Before we get into any fixes that involve replacing parts or pieces, there are a few common Instant Pot issues you should always check:

-- Check the float valve (the metal cap) on the inside of the lid.
+- Check the float valve on the top of the lid and inside of the lid.
 Is it stuck?
-Is something like food or moisture keeping it from properly engaging?
-Did you clean your Instant Pot lately?
+Is there food debris or moisture keeping it from properly engaging?
+Did you clean your Instant Pot lately and forget to put something back?

-If you add frozen food to your pot, your pot might take an unusually long time to come to pressure.
-If you know you’ll be adding frozen food to the pot I recommend adding the water first and pressing saute to warm the water up.
-This helps your pot some to pressure faster.
+- Did you add frozen food to the pot?
+If you add frozen food or cold water, your pot might take an unusually long time to come to pressure.
+If you know you’ll be adding frozen food to the pot, I recommend adding the water first and pressing saute to warm the water up.
+Warm water helps your pot come to pressure faster, reducing your cooking time.

 2. Old, Bad, or Dirty Silicone Sealing Rings

-The next easiest thing to do when dealing when your InstaPot won’t seal and come to pressure is to check the sealing ring.
+The next easiest thing to do when dealing when your Instant Pot (also called InstaPot or pressure cooker) won’t seal and come to pressure is to check the silicone ring.
+It’s a common reason that the pot doesn’t get a proper seal, and there could be several possible reasons why.

 - Do a quick pressure release of the pot, assuming any has built up, and then remove the lid.
 Wait until the lid is cool and wiggle the sealing ring to ensure it’s firmly placed in the lid.

-- Look for discoloration, stretching, debris in the ring, or small tears or cracks.
+- Look for discoloration, stretching, food debris in the ring, or small tears or cracks.
+If you notice any of these things, it might be the reason that your steam leaks out of the pot and doesn’t seal.

 - Instant Pot sealing rings should be replaced every 6-18 months depending on your level of usage and if they show signs of wear.

-I like to keep a set of sealing rings on hand in case one stops working, and I talk a lot about why I use separate sealing rings for different dishes in my post about sealing ring odors.
+I like to keep a set of Instant Pot authentic sealing rings on hand in case one stops working.
+I’ve never been sad to have a new ring in my pantry.
+I also use different rings for different recipes – I talk a lot about why I use separate sealing rings for different dishes in my post about sealing ring odors.

 3. Water and Liquid

 Do you have enough liquid in the Instant Pot?
-Water or other thin cooking liquid is required for the Instant Pot (and any electric pressure cooker) to build and maintain pressure for cooking.
+Did you possibly add too much liquid?
+Water or other thin cooking liquid is required for the Instant Pot (and any electric pressure cooker) to build and maintain pressure for cooking, but if you have added a lot of liquid it can take longer to come to pressure or not come to pressure at all.

 If you find that your Instant Pot won’t come to pressure, you may need to add more liquid.
 Even if a smaller amount of water has worked for you in the past, adding more water is sometimes necessary (we all have bad days, even the Instant Pot).